wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>14.
 Translocalistic Memoirs</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *The size of a medallion.
 Opens as big as a grimoire.*
-- You know from sight if a portal leads nearby, far, or another dimension.
+- You know from sight if a portal leads nearby, far, or to another dimension.
 - Each time you study this book, note the location.
-You can make a 1 hour ritual to teleport you and your party back there once as long as you all hold hands.
+You can make a 1 hour ritual to teleport you and ten people holding your hands back there once.
 - Roll 1D4, you gain the following spell: 1.
 [Transmit Breath](/2020/11/13/transmit-breath/), 2.
 [Revisitation](/2020/11/13/revisitation/), 3.
 [Recall](/2020/11/13/recall/), 4.
 [Spatial Coincidence](/2020/11/13/spatial-coincidence/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Translocation.*
 </details>